stepanenko/nestjs-app/OVERVIEW.md

 ## Providers
 Many of the basic Nest classes may be treated as a provider – services, repositories, factories, helpers, and so on.
-The main idea of a provider is that it can inject dependencies; this means objects can create various relationships with each other.
+The main idea of a provider is that it can be **injected** as dependency; this means objects can create various relationships with each other, and the function of "wiring up" instances of objects can largely be delegated to the Nest runtime system.
-Controllers should handle HTTP requests and delegate more complex tasks to providers.
+Controllers should handle HTTP requests and delegate more complex tasks to **providers**.
-Providers are plain JavaScript classes that are declared as providers in a module.
+Providers are plain JavaScript classes that are declared as `providers` in a module.

 ## Modules
 A module is a class annotated with a `@Module()` decorator.
 The `@Module()` decorator provides metadata that Nest makes use of to organize the application structure.